|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Provide buyer/renter education.
 Some communities educate potential residents of affordable housing developments on how to use credit, how to decide what they can actually afford to pay for housing, understanding mortgage rates, what goes into the purchase of a home, etc. The purpose here is to make sure that once an individual or family takes up residence in an affordable house or apartment, they’ll be able to maintain payments and stay for a long period.

 In some cases, this education can also include how to care for your home.
-Residents of Chicago’s infamous Cabrini-Greene project who were chosen to move into the mixed-income development that replaced it were asked to attend classes that taught home maintenance, getting along with neighbors, conflict resolution, and other skills necessary to live comfortably in an environment that wasn’t a war zone.
+Residents of Chicago’s infamous Cabrini-Greene project who were chosen to move into the mixed-income development that replaced it were asked to attend classes that taught home maintenance, getting along with neighbors, conflict resolution, and other necessary skills.

 Typically, houses built in this way follow a single or a small number of designs, with plans supplied by the agency or community.
 Rather than being built one at a time, the houses usually all go up at the same rate, with crews switching from one house to the next from week to week.
 This is to ensure that everyone helps with all the houses, rather than someone withdrawing when his own house is finished.